Booster-Bot-Discord/mkdocs-boosterbot/docs/commands/admin/privateRoleSetup.md

 `bb prs remove @role`

-: If any of remove roles are removed from user and they don't have any of the allowed roles, then their private role will be deleted.
+: If any of the removed roles are taken from a user and they don't have any of the allowed roles, their private role will be deleted.

 ## Clear allow or remove roles